Pupil Premium

 Outcomes for disadvantaged pupils

-We have analysed the performance of our school’s disadvantaged pupils during the 2023/24 academic year using key stage 1 and 2 performance data, phonics check results and our own internal assessments.
-Data from tests and assessments demonstrate that disadvantaged children are making accelerated progress in their spelling and are achieving equivalent outcomes to their peers in maths.
-The attainment gap between our disadvantaged pupils and non-disadvantaged pupils has continued to narrow after the pandemic and this is reflective of the impact that we have made based on our plan, but we know there is more work to do.
+We have analysed the performance of our school’s disadvantaged pupils during the 2024/25 academic year using key stage 1 and 2 performance data, phonics check results and our own internal assessments.
+Data from tests and assessments demonstrate that disadvantaged children are making accelerated progress in their spelling and are achieving equivalent outcomes to their peers in maths and reading The attainment gap between our disadvantaged pupils and non-disadvantaged pupils has continued to narrow and this is reflective of the impact that we have made based on our plan.
 Support from our specialist Inclusion Assistant to support disadvantaged children has been exemplary and we will continue to develop this role in the coming year.
 Absence among disadvantaged pupils has reduced considerably over the past year and we are working hard to continue that data trend.
 Data with such small cohorts can be affected severely and it should be remembered that all children are individual and that they should be treated as such.
-These results mean that are now on course to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
-We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above |
+These results have meant that we achieved the outcomes that we set out to achieve by 2024/25.
+We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above as part of our new three year cycle. |